daniel-ilett/blog/_posts/2019-05-11-tut1-4-smo-edge-detect.md

 return float4(tex * s, 1.0);
 ~~~

 Already it's looking a bit neon!
-But if the source file has muted colours, then the end result will also look fairly dull.
+But if the source file has muted colours, then the result will also look fairly dull.
 Increasing the saturation of the colours will help inject a little more life into the scene.
 I won't go into too much detail about colour theory, but we'll need to convert from RGB colour space to some other space such as HSV - which stands for "hue, saturation, value" - then modify the saturation and convert back to RGB.
 There isn't code built into the shader language or Unity to perform this conversion for us, so instead let's use [code from elsewhere](http://lolengine.net/blog/2013/07/27/rgb-to-hsv-in-glsl).
 The code in that example is written in GLSL, so I've also converted it into HLSL so we can splice it into our shader.

 ~~~glsl
 // Credit for these two functions: